-CHAPTER 4 Scratch Orgs
+CHAPTER 6 Scratch Orgs

 - Scratch Org Definition File

 - Scratch Org Definition Configuration Values

 - Create Scratch Orgs

-- Supported Metadata API Types
+- Select the Salesforce Release for a Scratch Org

 - Salesforce DX Project

 Structure and Source

-File Format
+Format

 - Push Source to the Scratch Org

 - Assign a Permission Set

 - Ways to Add Data to Your Scratch Org

 - Pull Source from the Scratch Org to Your Project

+- Track Changes Between the Project and Scratch Org

 - Scratch Org Users

-- Manage Scratch Orgs from the Dev Hub
+- Manage Scratch Orgs from Dev Hub

 The scratch org is a source-driven and disposable deployment of Salesforce code and metadata.
 A scratch org is fully configurable, allowing developers to emulate different Salesforce editions with different features and preferences.
-And you can share the scratch org configuration file with other team members, so you all have the same basic org in which to do your development.
+You can share the scratch org configuration file with other team members, so you all have the same basic org in which to do your development.